The Gibson

 more expensive rosewood and maple examples, consider the 12 fret

-mahogany Lucas to be their favorite sounding guitars.
+mahogany Lucas to be among their favorite sounding guitars.

 Serial Number 86608